lilyayala/Auth0RulesProject/README.md

     callback(null, user, context);
 }
 ```
-In your Auth0 Application, go to settings and get the client ID, domain, client secret, and callback URL.
-Go to the .env file in your application files to configure the environment variables, add client ID, domain, client secret, and callback URL for each of the applications you want to add to the list.
+1. In your Auth0 Application, go to settings and get the client ID, domain, client secret, and callback URL.
+1. Go to the .env file in your application files to configure the environment variables, add client ID, domain, client secret, and callback URL for each of the applications you want to add to the list.
+1. Copy configuration and replace with your own and change environment variables like the example bellow:
+`cp .env.example .env`

 * `AUTH0_CLIENT_ID=` node.js client (ListOfRulesAndClients)
 * `AUTH0_DOMAIN=` your Auth0 tenant name